missinglinkai/tutorials/scikit-learn/tutorial/README.md

 # Summary

-This tutorial demonstrated how you take an existing deep learning code sample.
+This tutorial demonstrated how to take an existing scikit learn code sample and integrate MissingLink's SDK with it.
+Your team now gained experimentation visibility and got a collaboration boost.

 To learn more about what you can do, [head to the MissingLink docs](https://missinglink.ai/docs).